 First, please know that you can contact us anytime.
 We are a resource here for YOU.

-We also support and enthusiastically endorse the resources below.
+We also support and enthusiastically endorse the advocates below.

 Speaking and presentations